elliottp123/2025SE_ElliottP_MLOPS/README.md

 2. open the forwarded port website

+4. Sign up with a email and pass

+6. Log in with that email and pass

-3. put in some data!
+7. put in some data with the website !

 these models work better with females, mathematics, etc.
 There are some fun interactions, like romantic rel can lower predictions, but romantic rel + primary gardian = mother produces a higher prediction.
 But primarily you can get a prediction from data, the end.
 Try and put in some exception case data and see if I missed anything.